 But Sometimes They’re a Sign of Brain Damage

 For every 10 embarrassing dads who demand to know whether you can go to the bathroom or not, there’s one who is punning due to a frontal lobe injury.
 In a 2016 study, researchers followed two patients with Witzelsucht, a neuropsychiatric disease that compels people to make puns.
 One of the subjects reported that the disease was ruining his marriage because he couldn’t stop telling groan-worthy jokes to his wife in the middle of the night.
 Examples of jokes spurred by the brain disease varied from standard fare, such as “How do you cure hunger?
 Step away from the buffet table,” to indecipherable nonsense, such as “Went to the Department of Motor Vehicles to get my driver’s license.
 They gave me an eye exam, and here is what they said: ABCDEFG, HIJKMNLOP, QRS, TUV, WXY, and Z; now I know my ABC’s, can I have my license please?”

 Puns Require the Use Of Both Sides of Your Brain

-While it may seem like punny people aren’t using their brains at all, it actually takes both right and left hemispheres of the brain to tell a joke, research suggests.
-The left side, or the linguistic hemisphere, processes the basic language of the pun, and then the right side kicks in right after to reveal the surprise double meaning — the punchline.
+While it can seem like punny people aren’t using their brains at all, it actually takes both the right and left hemispheres of the brain to tell a joke, research suggests.
+The left side, or the linguistic hemisphere, processes the basic language of the pun, and then the right side kicks in right after to reveal the surprise double-meaning — the punchline.